Salsify nabs $155M as its commerce experience platform sees a big surge of business from Covid-19 – TechCrunch

 The funding is coming on the back of a big 2020 for Salsify, which, like a lot of other companies working in the wider area of e-commerce, has seen strong tailwinds resulting from Covid-19.
 Specifically, with many continuing to comply with social distancing rules, there has been a big shift for shopping and browsing for goods online.

-“Companies realize they need a strong digital footprint,” Jason Purcell, the CEO and co-founder, said simply in an interview.
+“Companies realize they need a strong digital footprint,” Purcell said simply in an interview.
 “Whether it’s Amazon or another marketplace, or their own site, what Covid has done is give many brands a fraction of the thought process: if we don’t have a strong digital footprint, we won’t be able to engage.”

 The company is tackling a very fundamental (but I guess “happy”) problem in the world of online commerce.
 It’s an extremely fragmented landscape, with a huge number of potential ways for a brand to connect with potential customers: their own sites, those of other retailers, larger marketplaces, social channels, direct sales using messaging or email, and much more.